AlessandroCosma/PicoPiImx7dTemperature_v2/README.md

 # PicoPiImx7dTemperature

-## versione v2: Android Architecture Components
+## Android Architecture Components version

 PicoPiImx7dTemperature is an AndroidThings app developed for the PICO-PI-IMX7-STARTKIT-RAINBOW-HAT platform that detects the temperature through the Bmx280 sensor embedded in the RainbowHat.